 On the other hand, if you need a heavy-duty option that can be used frequently, chains are probably the better option.
 Most types are made for front- and rear-wheel drive vehicles.

 5. Amount Needed

 If you have a two-wheel-drive vehicle, you only need two cables or chains.
 You won’t put these on the wheels that don’t get power.
 If you did, the gains wouldn’t be profitable and you could still get stuck.

-In comparison, the four- or all-wheel drive vehicle can have cables or chains mounted on all of the wheels.
+In comparison, four- or all-wheel drive vehicles can have cables or chains mounted on all of the wheels.
 This is the best solution if you want to get out of deep snow.